Ayush-Kaushik/estore/README.md

 ## Stage 1
 * [x] Setup directory structure for Java application
-* [x] Set up gradle
+* [x] Set up ~~gradle~~ Maven (found it much easier to work with)
 * [ ] document the setup process
 * [x] Add a test endpoint
 * [ ] Document the entire process in wiki page of this repository
 * [x] Setup a simple database table
 * [x] Make connection to the database
-* [ ] Understand components of Spring-bbot application
+* [ ] Understand components of Spring-boot application
-* [ ] Connect this to Github actions to build an executable (https://tomgregory.com/build-gradle-projects-with-github-actions/) - Document this process
+* [x] Connect this to Github actions to build an executable (https://tomgregory.com/build-gradle-projects-with-github-actions/) - Document this process
+* [ ] Document the entire JWT Auth workflow based on this: https://www.youtube.com/watch?v=KxqlJblhzfI

 ## Stage 2: